 OpenSSL has become the de facto standard for enabling cryptographically secure communication, and its integrity is of critical importance to preserving the privacy of all Internet users.
 The project's exceptional security track record has made the discovery of potential security vulnerabilities an increasingly difficult task.
 The security researchers who succeed in this challenge deserve our gratitude.

 Only critical vulnerabilities that demonstrate complete compromise of the system's integrity or confidentiality are eligible for a bounty - typically Arbitrary Code Execution, plaintext recovery, or equivalent impact.
-Lower severity issues are not in scope at this time and should be handled through the normal OpenSSL bug reporting process.
+Lower severity issues are not in scope at this time.

 The project maintainers have final decision on which issues constitute security vulnerabilities.
 The Panel will respect their decision, and we ask that you do as well.